lmcai/PhyloHerb/README.md

 #For mitochondrion
 python phyloherb.py -m ortho -i <input directory> -o <output directory> -suffix <suffix> -mito
 ```
-List of genes and species included in our built-in database can be found [here](https://github.com/lmcai/PhyloHerb/tree/main/database)
+List of genes and species included in our built-in database can be found [here](https://github.com/lmcai/PhyloHerb/tree/main/database).

-*Output:* In the output folder,
+*Output:* In the output folder, you can find fasta sequences named after genes.
+The header within each fasta is consistent with the species names (file names of the input assemblies).

-2. If you need to assemble organelle genomes and rRNA regions, see Section ## below.
+**B.** If you need to assemble organelle genomes and rRNA regions, see Section ## below.

-3.
+2.

-## II.
+## III.
 General guidelines for genome skimming data collection

-**For the impatient:**
+**Overview**

 If interested in phylogeny alone, up to 384 samples (4 plates * 96 samples/plate) can be multiplexed on a single Illumina HiSeq 2500 lane for most flowering plants.
 Using the NovaSeq plastform can generate more complete genomes thanks to its larger output, but currently we cannot put more than 384 multiplexed samples due to the barcode limitation.
 If circularized plastid genomes are needed, >2 Gb data per species can usually get you there, which translates to ~60 samples per lane.